akiomiyao/ped/README.md

 - To download reference date, wget is required.
     If your machine do not have wget program, install wget from package.

-## Simple demonstration
+## Simple instruction for bidirectional method
+- % perl mkref.pl dmel626
+- % perl download.pl SRR5989890
-- % perl demo_bidirectional.pl SRR8181712
+- % perl bidirectional.pl SRR5989890 dmel626
-    After 5 hours or less, you will find results in SRR8181712 directory.
+    After several hours, you will find results in SRR5989890 directory.
+    SRR5989890.indel   is list of structural variation.
+    SRR5989890.snp     is list of SNPs.
-    SRR8181712.snp.vcf is the vcf file for SNPs.
+    SRR5989890.snp.vcf is the vcf file for SNPs.
-    SRR8181712.indel is list of structural variation.
 - To confirm the alignment for detected polymorphisms,
   % perl search.pl target chr position
-  e.g. % perl search.pl SRR8181712 1 1617636
+  e.g. % perl search.pl SRR5989890 2L SRR5989890
   Alignments will be selected by the search script.

 ## Making reference data sets
--  To make reference data of *Arabidopsis thaliana,*
-    % cd TAIR10
-    % sh setup.sh
--  To make reference data of rice,
-    % cd IRGSP1.0
-    % sh setup.sh
--  To make reference data of hg38,
+- % perl mkref.pl
+    Without specify reference, reference name and description are listed.
+    If you want to make new reference, add the information about the reference to 'config' file.
+- For example,
-    % cd hg38
+  % perl mkref.pl hg38
-    % sh setup.sh
-- For soybean and mouse, execute shetup.sh in Gmax275v2.0 and GRCm38 directory, respectively.
-- Making reference data of human genome takes two days.
-Making the data sets of reference genome is only required at the first usage of PED.
+    Data set of human genome hg38 will be made.
+It takes about two days.
+  % perl mkref.pl dmel626
+    Data set of Drosophila melanogaster r6.26 will be made.
+It takes one hour.

+## Set up data directory
+- If you want to download short read sequence from NCBI SRA,
+  % perl download.pl Accession
+  For example,
+  % perl download.pl SRR5989890
+    Directory SRR5989890 will be made, fastq files will be downloaded to
+    SRR5989890/read directory.
+- If you want to analyze local file,
+  % mkdir mydata1
+  % mkdir mydata1/read
+  % cp somewhere/madata1.fastq mydata1/read
+  % perl bidirectional.pl mydata1 Reference

 ## Step by step demonstration of bidirectional alignment method